 The King shall choose and appoint, after consultation with his Council of State, all senior civil and military officials.
-Before the appointment is made, such officials shall swear or, if by law exempted from taking the oath, solemnly declare obedience and allegiance to the Constitution and the King, although senior officials who are not Norwegian nationals may by law be exempted from this duty.
+These officials shall have a duty of obedience and allegiance to the Constitution and the King.
 The Royal Princes and Princesses must not hold senior civil offices.